 In a combined sewer, wastewater from homes and businesses amalgamates with surface water and carries it to the treatment works.
 In periods of heavy rainfall, a combined sewer overflow (CSO) diverts excess flow to prevent flooding upstream.

 The consequence of a combined sewer overflow is that untreated wastewater is released into the environment, which could have an adverse effect on the environment, polluting rivers and streams and increasing the risk to human health.
 It is vital that water companies carry out CSO monitoring programmes to understand what is happening.

 Detectronic works with water utilities companies to monitor CSOs, helping to prevent flooding and reduce pollution.
-We use a combination of flow monitoring, level monitoring and near real time data analytics to deliver smart network monitoring solutions.
+We use a combination of flow monitoring, level monitoring and near real time data analytics to deliver wastewater management solutions.

-When level monitors are placed strategically around the sewer network and in combined sewer overflows, they transmit level information, via GPS, to the Detectronic Data Centre, where it is analysed automatically, in near real time.
+When water level sensors are placed strategically around the sewer network and in combined sewer overflows, they transmit level information, via GPS, to the Detectronic Data Centre, where it is analysed automatically, in near real time.
 If the water level at any sensor-monitored point exceeds preset parameters, then an alarm is raised to the appropriate water authority.
-The authority then takes appropriate action to alleviate the situation.Go to Level Monitors
+The authority then takes appropriate action to alleviate the situation.Go to Level Sensors

 We place flow meters across the sewer network to help understand the performance of the network regardless of what is happening with the weather.
 The insight provided helps the water utility company manage their network and plan repairs and upgrades accordingly.